Schumi23/volunteerSignIn/readMe.txt

 The point of this program is to provide a simple sign in for SOPO Bike Co-op, a bicycle collective in Atlanta Georgia.
 We wanted something simple that runs on a Raspberry Pi, that simply requires someone to type in their name, and stores people entering when.
-The ability to add another field relatively simply (for example "Volunteer", "manager", etc.) is also wanted.
+The ability to add another field relatively simply (for example "Volunteer", "manager", etc.) is potentially desired.

+Dependancies:
+This software requires python3, tkinter, datetime, and pandas.
+All but pandas should be included in python by default.